Skip to main navigation Skip to main content

 Your role will always be to keep connected with what lapse and relapse means for a child, to look at ways to make sure the child is safe, and to determine what steps need to be taken.

-For more detail about responding to relapse, go to: Alcohol and Drug Foundation—What is relapse?
+For more detail about responding to relapse, go to 'What is relapse?' on the Alcohol and Drug Foundation website.

 Version history